Spectral dissection of finite rank perturbations of normal operators: INTRODUCTION

 \item To deduce from this fact sufficient conditions for the existence of invariant subspaces.

 \item To give sufficient conditions for the decomposability of $T$ in the sense of Foia\c{s} \cite{Fo}. \end{itemize}

 While we do not seek in the present article the most general conditions imposed on the spectral measure $\mu$ and/or the finite rank perturbations, our approach gives rise to challenging questions in geometric function theory.
-Some of these problems are explicitly formulated throughout the text and in the last section.
+Some of these problems are summarized in the last section.

 The contents is the following.
 Section 2 contains some preliminaries of geometric measure theory and function theory of a complex variable.
 There we introduce the concept of dissectible Borel measure to become the key technical tool for the rest of the article.
 Section 3 is devoted to the construction of the Sobolev space type functional model for the perturbed operator.
 Our main spectral dissection theorem is stated in Section 3.
-In section 4 we provide proofs for the geometric measure theory lemmas and in Section 5 we turn to the proofs involving the functional model.
+In Section 4 we provide proofs for the geometric measure theory lemmas and in Section 5 we turn to the proofs involving the functional model.
 Section 6 is focused on the existence criterion of a non-trivial invariant subspace for the perturbed operator.
 In Section 7 we recall some basic terminology and facts from local spectral theory; there we propose the notion of {\it dissectible operator}, slightly stronger than decomposable operator.
 In the same section we provide sufficient criteria for the perturbed operator to be either dissectible, or only to possess Bishop's property $(\beta)$.
 In Section 8 we formulate a few open questions.

 We dedicate this article to Dan Virgil Voiculescu whose exceptional insight into perturbation theory of linear operators has reformed modern mathematical analysis.
 His contributions to the subject span more than four decades, to cite only \cite{Vo1,Vo2}.